saurabhgarg1996/saurabhgarg1996.github.io/_pages/about.md

 ---

 Hello!
 My name is Saurabh Garg and I am a first year PhD student at Machine Learning Department at CMU where I am advised by [Prof. Zachary Lipton](http://zacklipton.com/) and [Prof. Zico Kolter](http://zicokolter.com).
 I graduated from IIT Bombay, India with major and honors in Computer Science and Engineering and minors in Applied Statitics and Informatics in 2018.
-My Research Interests broadly lie in the field of Machine Learning.
+My Research Interests broadly lie in the field of Statistical and Robust Machine Learning.
 I spent one amazing year at Samsung Headquaters, Korea.

 In the past, I have worked with [Prof. Suyash Awate](https://www.cse.iitb.ac.in/~suyash) on building Statistical Machine Learning algorithms for exact MCMC samspling as a part of my Bachelor's thesis.
 During my stay at IITB, I have also spent major time working with [Prof. Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi) on the problem of builing robust langauge models for code switched speech.
 During Summer 2018, I was fortunate to work with [Prof. Soumen Chakrabarti](https://www.cse.iitb.ac.in/~soumen) on Question Answering using KG and corpus.